FACTBOX-Global sports events hit by coronavirus pandemic

 * Speed skating world championships in Seoul have been postponed until at least October. * The March 16-22 world figure skating championships in Montreal have been cancelled.

-BOXING * Olympic boxing qualifiers for Asia and Oceania were moved to Jordan from China.

-GOLF * The PGA Tour has banned spectators from attending tournaments until after April 5.
+* The March 14-22 world women's curling championship in Prince George, British Columbia has been cancelled.
+BOXING

-* The Honda LPGA Thailand event and the HSBC Women's World Championship in Singapore have been cancelled. * The Indian Open, scheduled to take place from March 19-22 in New Delhi, the Maybank Championship in Kuala Lumpur and the China Open have all been postponed.
+* The Indian Open, scheduled to take place from March 19-22 in New Delhi, the Maybank Championship in Kuala Lumpur and the China Open have all been postponed.
+CYCLING

-CYCLING * The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.
+* The final two stages of the UAE Tour were cancelled after two Italian participants tested positive.
+AUSTRALIAN RULES

-AUSTRALIAN RULES * The AFL game between St Kilda Saints and Port Adelaide Power scheduled for May 31 in China has been moved to Melbourne.
+* The AFL game between St Kilda Saints and Port Adelaide Power scheduled for May 31 in China has been moved to Melbourne.
+BASEBALL

-* Japan's professional league has postponed the start of the new season.
-CRICKET

-* India ordered international matches to be played in empty stadiums and the country's cricket governing body confirmed India's upcoming one-day international matches against South Africa will be held without spectators.
-JUDO
+CRICKET * India ordered international matches to be played in empty stadiums and the country's cricket governing body confirmed India's upcoming one-day international matches against South Africa will be held without spectators.

-* The International Judo Federation cancelled all Olympic qualification events through to the end of April.
-BADMINTON

-* The India Open, scheduled for March 24-29 in New Delhi, will go ahead without spectators.
-GYMNASTICS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)